octo-technology/sonar-objective-c/README.md

 For more details, see the list of [Sonar metrics](https://github.com/octo-technology/sonar-objective-c/wiki/Features) implemented or pending.

-###Getting Started
-Have a look at the [sample project](https://github.com/octo-technology/sample-sonar-objective-c), it explains how to setup and analyze an Objective-C project.

 ###Download

 The latest release is the 0.2.0, and it's available [here](http://repository-rfelden.forge.cloudbees.com/release/org/codehaus/sonar-plugin/objectivec/sonar-objective-c-plugin/0.2.0/sonar-objective-c-plugin-0.2.0.jar).